Tails86/ansi-string/README.md

 print(s)
 ```

-#### Format String
+### Format String

-A format string may be used to format an AnsiString before printing.
+A format string may be used to format an `AnsiString` or `AnsiStr` before printing.
 The format specification string must be in the format `"[string_format[:ansi_format]]"` where `string_format` is an extension of the standard string format specifier and `ansi_format` contains 0 or more ANSI directives separated by semicolons (;).
 The ANSI directives may be any of the same string values that can be passed to the `AnsiString` constructor.
 If no `string_format` is desired, then it can be set to an empty string.
-This same functionality is available in `AnsiStr`.

 Examples: